 Harness or Harnessless?

-On the other hand, if you like to ride with a canvas, the use of a Harness is almost mandatory if you don’t want to do a one-hour restricted session.
+So, if on the other hand you like to ride with a lot of canvas, the use of a Harness is almost mandatory if you don’t want to do sessions bridled at one o’clock.
 In this case, the installation of Harness lines is super simple, (see our tutorials on the Forum).
-We advise you to use a Harness that is as soft and as wrapping as possible, with a windsurfing type hook.
-Tips from 24 to 28cm.
+We advise you to use a Harness that is as stiff and as soft as possible, with a windsurfing type hook.

 Both are fine.
 You have to understand that a Wing is not steered by forcing on the hands to steer it.
 You only need to raise the front hand to put the Wing flat and raise the back hand to put it upright.
 We call this umbrella Vs folding screen.